The 4 Best SteelSeries Mice of 2026 Mouse Reviews

 SteelSeries vs Corsair

 Corsair got its start producing hardware components, including memory and coolers.
 They've since expanded into producing a wide array of gaming peripherals.
 Today, they have a full lineup of mice for various gaming genres.
 Corsair's mice typically match SteelSeries options in terms of build quality, and they were among the early companies to experiment with polling rates higher than 1000Hz.
 However, they haven't been as quick to adapt to industry trends toward more lightweight models, and their gaming mice aren't typically found at a highly competitive level.
-You can see our recommendations for the best Corsair mice.
+See our recommendations for the best Corsair mice.

 Lineup